camunda/camunda-docs-manual/content/reference/rest/job/post-set-job-retries.md

     <td>An integer representing number of retries.
 Please note that it cannot be negative or null.</td>
   </tr>
 </table>

+Please note that if both jobIds and jobQuery are provided then retries will be set on the union of those sets.

 ## Response Body